samizdatco/skia-canvas/README.md

 ##### `newPage(width, height)`

 This method allows for the creation of additional drawing contexts that are fully independent of one another but will be part of the same output batch.
-It is primarily useful in the context of creating a multi-page PDF but can be used to create mutli-file image-sequences in other formats as well.
+It is primarily useful in the context of creating a multi-page PDF but can be used to create multi-file image-sequences in other formats as well.
 Creating a new page with a different size than the previous one will update the parent Canvas object’s `.width` and `.height` attributes but will not affect any other pages that have been created previously.

+The method’s return value is a `CanvasRenderingContext2D` object which you can either save a reference to or recover later from the `.pages` array.

 ##### `saveAs(filename, {format, quality})`